Get Approved for up to $35,000 in 3 minutes

 Receiving E-transfers with Auto Deposit

-When you send interac e-transfers to someone who is registered for auto deposit, you will be notified before you finalize the e-transfer.
+When you send interac e-transfers to someone who is registered for an auto deposit, you will be notified before you finalize the e-transfer.
 Once you finalize the e-transfer, you will not be able to cancel it.
-You can only do that if the recipient isn't registered for auto deposit.
+You can only do that if the recipient isn't registered for an auto deposit.

 Overview